What is the Early Years Foundation Stage?

 These prime areas are the most essential for your child's healthy development and future learning.

 These 7 areas are used to plan your child's learning and activities.
 The professionals teaching and supporting your child will make sure that the activities are suited to your child's unique needs.
-This is a little bit like a curriculum in primary and secondary schools, but it's suitable for very young children and it is designed to be really flexible so staff can follow your child's unique needs and interests.

 Children in the EYFS learn by playing and exploring, being active and through creative and critical thinking which takes place both indoors and outside.